moucheng2017/Med-Noisy-Labels/README.md

  </br>

 # Installation
-All of them can be installed via conda (anaconda).
+All required libraries can be installed via conda (anaconda).
 We recommend creating an conda env with all dependencies via environment file e.g.,
 ```sh
   conda env create -f conda_env.yml
 ```